 - Correct use of the terms "gender" and "sex". the term "gender" refers to culture and should be used when referring to men and women as social groups.
 The term "sex" refers to biology and should be used to emphasize biological distinctions.

-- Differences based on sex: in manuscripts conducted with research data among which the sex variable is of interest and/or a possible differentiating variable among participants, the editorial team will invite the authors to report on whether the conclusions have taken into account possible differences between sexes.
+- Differences based on sex: when writing research works, authors must avoid gender stereotypes and biases whereby men are regarded as the universal point of reference, biological differences are exacerbated or socially constructed differences are seen as natural.
+In manuscripts conducted with research data among which the sex variable is of interest and/or a possible differentiating variable among participants, the editorial team will invite the authors to report on whether the conclusions have taken into account possible differences between sexes.
+Authors of research involving the participation of population (in any developmental stage) will be informed about the relevance of incorporating sex or gender as a variable of analysis in the research design and establishing whether it has had an influence on the results obtained.